wwivbbs/docs/WWIVNews/WWIVNews_201512.md

     new @1 node for WWIVnet.
 Rushfan suggested myself and the rest of the group was on-board with that change.
 I was very humbled by the votes of support and encouragement.
-It has been my passion to keep WWIV and WWIVnet alive in the most resiliant way possible.
+It has been my passion to keep WWIV and WWIVnet alive in the most resilient way possible.
 My hardware setup is robust for a home environment and offers a good deal redundancy.
 I will always do my best to make sure WWIVnet is running the best way possible.

     That same night, we decided to make a historic change for WWIVnet.
     We switched the entire network from using WINS (PPP Project) to NetworkB (BinkP) written by Rushfan.
-Given the magnatude of changes that we made that night, I think it went fantastic!
+Given the magnitude of changes that we made that night, I think it went fantastic!
 We have been running completely using BinkP for WWIVnet ever since.
 It has proved to be a major step forward!
 I can't thank Rushfan enough for writing